dev-cafe/cmake-cookbook/chapter-04/recipe-04/README.md

-# Define a unit test and link against Boost test
+# Defining a unit test and linking against Boost test

 Abstract to be written ...